Coded Caching with Shared Caches and Private Caches: Problem Setting

 \section{Problem Setting}

-Consider a network model as shown in Fig.~\ref{fig:setting}.
+We consider a network model as illustrated in Fig.~\ref{fig:setting}.
 There is a server with access to a library of $N$ equal-length files $\mathcal{W}=\{W_1, W_2, \ldots, W_N\}$, and is connected to $K$ users through an error-free broadcast link.
 There are $\Lambda \leq K$ helper nodes that serve as caches, each of size equal to $M_s$ files.
 Each user $k \in [K]$ gets connected to one of the helper caches, and each user possesses a dedicated cache of size equal to $M_p$ files.
 The user-to-helper cache association can be arbitrary.
-We assume that $N \geq K$ and $M_s+M_p \leq N$.
+We assume that $N \geq K$ and $M \leq N$, where $M \triangleq M_s+M_p$.
+We consider the two scenarios described in the following two subsections.